jbkwizera/jbkwizera/README.md

 - 👋 Hi, I’m @jbkwizera
 - 👀 I’m interested in SWE, Data Science, and AI
 - 🌱 I’m currently learning applied machine learning
-- 💞️ I’m looking to collaborate on entrepreneurship ideas [particularly in tech]
+- 💞️ I’m looking to collaborate on projects & entrepreneurship ideas [particularly in tech]
 - 📫 How to reach me jeanbaptistekwi@gmail.com

 <!---